GenomicsAotearoa/Introduction-to-R/docs/appendix/03A-dplyr.md

 aggregating or summary function to each group.

-It can be a bit tricky at first, but we can imagine physically splitting the data frame by groups and applying a certain function to summarize the data.
+It can be a bit tricky at first, but we can imagine physically splitting the data frame by groups and applying a certain function to summarise the data.

 ![split_apply_combine](../figures/split_apply_combine.png){width="500"}[^1]